Access outline information here on Law Society membership entitlements and financial benefits.

 Bank of Ireland can provide short-term finance for terms up to 11 months to members or firms who have a proven credit track record and meet standard lending criteria, so that the cost of these large annual payments may be spread over a term of up to 11 months.
 This could assist your business’s cash flow.

-The scheme offers highly competitive variable rates which apply to the cost of borrowing for:
+The scheme offers a competitive variable rate which applies to the cost of borrowing for:

 - Professional Indemnity Insurance and